jaredrummler/ColorPicker/README.md

 <a target="_blank" href="http://www.methodscount.com/?lib=com.jrummyapps%3Acolorpicker%3A2.1.6"><img src="https://img.shields.io/badge/methods-409-e91e63.svg" /></a>
 <a target="_blank" href="https://twitter.com/jrummyapps"><img src="https://img.shields.io/twitter/follow/jrummyapps.svg?style=social" /></a>

 Yet another open source color picker for Android.
 So, why should you use this color picker?
 It is highly customizable and easy to use.
 You can simply add the `ColorPreference` to your preferences and a beautiful color picker dialog will be displayed without additional code.
 The color picker supports alpha and allows you to set your own presets.
-[Try the demo app on appetize.io.](https://appetize.io/app/h1zukd6ux5yy5pw91vpyer32zr)

 The original ColorPickerView was written by [Daniel Nilsson](https://github.com/danielnilsson9/color-picker-view).